 The world’s biggest epidemic started in America and killed over 100 million people.

-Starting in 1918, this pandemic claimed the lives of more people than both the war deaths of World War I & II.
+Starting in 1918, this pandemic claimed more people’s lives than both the war deaths of World War I & II.

 The Empire State Building cost nearly 1/3 less than budgeted.